Assad may have miscalculated by agreeing to Geneva talks, diplomats say

 "Never.
 We shall not leave the table.
 We will continue discussing," said Syrian Deputy Foreign Minister Faisal Mekdad.

-Diplomats say the real pressure on Syria comes from its ally Russia, which organized the talks jointly with the United States, and which Syria cannot afford to turn its back on.
+Diplomats say the real pressure on Syria comes from its ally Russia, which organised the talks jointly with the United States, and which Syria cannot afford to turn its back on.

 Finaud said Russia's main objective was to maintain its status as a world power by showing, as in recent deals on handing over Syria's chemical weapons and curbing Iran's nuclear ambitions, that "nothing can be done without Russia".